mst209/birds/README.md

 8. Choose `acts_as_tree` gem to handle self references
 9. Add `parents`, `root`, and `lowest_common_ancestor` methods to the model
 10. Add `rspec` & `rubocop`
-11. Create the api contoller using `rails g controller Nodes`
+11. Create the api contoller using `rails g controller CommonAncestors`
+12. Update the `config/routes.rb`
+13. Add the birds model using `rails g model Bird`

 ## Model Selection
 Decide between the following ways to model the self referencing relationship